Mukul306/SmartMap-Pathfinding/README.md

 ## Getting Started
 To use this program, you need to have the following installed on your system:
+1. Visual Studio Code
+2. Live server extension in vscode
+Make sure you have internet conneciton to run the program

 ## How to Run
 To run the program, follow these steps: